kurikin/kurikin/README.md

 <img src="kurikin.jpg" width="200" align="right" alt="Profile Image">

 * 🎈   I love Neovim and Flutter.
-* 🧐   Interested in mobile app & backend.
+* 🧐   Interested in mobile apps & backend.
 Recent focus on Flutter.
 * 🌱   Currently learning Go & Rust.
 * 🎓   Majoring in Computer Science at Yokohama National University.
 * 🗣️   English level: TOEIC 920 (L470 / R450)
-* ⛳   2022 Goal: Release a mobile app that will be used all over Japan.
+* ⛳   2022 Goal: Develop a mobile app that will be used all over Japan.

 ### Languages: